-Click here for Time and Relativity adapted from an email sent to a number of friends in June 2007.
+Click here re Time & Relativity adapted from an email sent to a number of friends in June 2007.

 Most of the chemical makeup of the universe (stars / suns, etc) is hydrogen (75%), a very combustible element, and at a lower level, helium (23%) with the fusion of hydrogen into helium producing both light and heat.
 These two elements, incidentally, have been located in our moon's very thin atmosphere.
 The next five most common elements are estimated as being: Oxygen (1%), Carbon (½%), then Neon, Iron and Nitrogen (at about 0.1% each).

-Click here for the chemicals in the Makeup of the Moon plus estimates for the other eight planets in our Solar System.
+Click here for some notes on the Makeup of the Moon plus estimates for the other 8 planets in our Solar System.

 The air in our atmosphere in contrast — all 5140 trillion tonnes of it — is very rich with nitrogen 78% and oxygen 21%, followed by argon 0.9% and carbon dioxide 0.03%, then very small percentages of other elements that include water vapor, dust particles, pollen, plant grains and other solid particles.